Qudos 3 Technical Support

 For Cloud hosted customers, Qudos technicians will maintain your installation.
 Just send your Reminder settings requirements using the document in the software Resource Centre.

-For Self-hosted customers, the add-on application ‘QS3 Notify’ is included in your product DVD, with updates provided for download by your nominated contact.
+For Self-hosted customers, the add-on application ‘QS3 Notify’ is included in the downloads portal - accessible to your nominated contact.
 The recommended option is to add a task to the Windows Task Scheduler to run this program at the required frequency.
 Instructions on installing and configuring QS3Notify are included in the Admin Guide book.
 This article describes solutions for the most common causes for failure to send / receive reminder notices.

 TSA0012: Action form or other data entry form is flickering